-In the multicenter, open-label, randomized, parallel group study comparing the Canasa 1000 mg suppository administered nightly to that of the Canasa 500 mg suppository twice daily, the two treatment groups had similary adverse event profiles.
+In a multicenter, open-label, randomized, parallel group study comparing the Canasa 1000 mg suppository administered nightly to that of the Canasa 500 mg suppository twice daily, the two treatment groups had similar adverse event profiles.
 The most frequent AEs were headache (14.4%), flatulence (5.2%), abdominal pain (5.2%), diarrhea (3.1%), and nausea (3.1%).
-Three (3) patients had to discontinue medication because of an adverse reaction; one of these adverse reactions (headache) was deemed possibly related to the study medication.
+Three (3) patients had to discontinue medication because of an adverse reaction; one of these adverse reactions (headache) was deemed possibly related to study medication.

 In addition to the adverse reactions reported above in clinical trials involving Canasa, the adverse reactions listed below have been identified during post-approval use of Canasa and other mesalamine-containing products.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.